Project Location – Western Athabasca Basin, Saskatchewan, Canada:

 The property is accessed via a 73 km winter road from Highway 955.
 Accurate Industries is maintaining the winter access road and facilitating transport of fuel and supplies to camp for the duration of the program.
 Discovery Mining Services is maintaining and managing the exploration camp at Snoop Lake and Full Force Drilling Ltd is providing two diamond drill rigs and conducting the drilling program.

 Winter 2022 Diamond Drilling Program:

 TerraLogic Exploration Inc. is executing the winter 2022 diamond drilling program under the guidance and supervision of Azincourt’s Vice President, Exploration, Trevor Perkins, P.Geo, and Jarrod Brown, M.Sc., P.Geo, Chief Geologist and Project Manager with TerraLogic Exploration.
-The program is planned for approximately 6,000m of drilling in 30-35 drill holes.
-Drilling will focus on the A-G and K-H-Q trends and commenced in the G-Zone where the 2021 drill program ended.
-The program continues to evaluate the G-Zone to the south and assess the K-H-Q trend.
-The program may be modified, and drill holes adjusted at any time as results warrant.
+Drilling focused on the A-G and K-H-Q trends and commenced in the G-Zone where the 2021 drill program ended.
+The program continues to evaluate the K-H-Q trend and the budget has been increased to maximize the impact of the program.

 East Preston Targets: